-The Boyd Science Center (1971) is a four-floor building housing the biology, chemistry, geology, mathematics and computer science and physics departments, along with the modern language department and the computer and network services center.
-It has modern facilities and laboratory equipment for undergraduate science instruction, including: proton nuclear magnetic resonance spectrometers, ultraviolet-visible light spectrophotometers, a microcomputer-based physics laboratory, mass spectrometer, infrared spectrophotometer, carbon-13 nuclear magnetic resonance spectrometer, x-ray diffraction equipment, an image analysis system and the College's shared servers, network, voice, and PBX systems.
+The Boyd Science Center (1971) is a four-floor building housing the biology, chemistry, geology, mathematics and computer science, and physics and engineering departments, along with the modern language department, and the computer and network services center.
+It has modern facilities and laboratory equipment for undergraduate science instruction, including: proton nuclear magnetic resonance spectrometers, ultraviolet-visible light spectrophotometers, microcomputer-based physics and engineering laboratories, mass spectrometer, infrared spectrophotometer, carbon-13 nuclear magnetic resonance spectrometer, x-ray diffraction equipment, an image analysis system and the College's shared servers, network, voice, and PBX systems.
 The Science Center was named in memory and honor of Thomas A. and Grace Jean Bethel Boyd, alumni of Muskingum, in 1990.
 Mr. Boyd was known for his research on fuel.

-Brown Chapel (1912) is a multipurpose building which serves as church, chapel, auditorium and classroom.
+Brown Chapel (1912) is a multipurpose building which serves as church, chapel, auditorium, and classroom.
 Its main auditorium seats 500 and houses an organ whose moveable console permits its use for recitals and church services.
 The lower level contains a lounge area, music practice rooms, a small chapel and offices.
 The chapel was named for J. M. Brown of Wheeling, West Virginia, a benefactor of the College and long-time member of the board of trustees.

 Philip and Betsey Caldwell Hall (2004) honors the extraordinary legacy of Philip and Betsey Caldwell, lifelong champions of higher education.
-A 1940 Muskingum College graduate and member of the Board of Trustees for 37 years, Mr. Caldwell served as chairman and chief executive officer of Ford Motor Company.
+A 1940 Muskingum graduate and member of the Board of Trustees for 37 years, Mr. Caldwell served as chairman and chief executive office of Ford Motor Company.
 Mrs. Caldwell, a graduate of the University of North Carolina, has participated in many historic restoration and preservation initiatives and, for many years, was a member of the Mount Vernon Advisory Board.

 Caldwell Hall is a state-of-the-art academic building that includes classrooms equipped with advanced information technology, television and radio studios, a 250-seat theatre, an experimental theatre, costume and set design laboratories, an exhibit hall, and faculty offices.

 Cambridge Hall (1929) was built largely with funds contributed by citizens of nearby Cambridge.
-Formerly housing the natural sciences, it was remodeled in 1972 for use by the social science division.
-Along with classrooms it contains seminar rooms, a visual aids auditorium, sociology and psychology laboratories, a teaching lab, a nursery school with observation rooms, land-and-aquatic-animal rooms, a photographic dark room, surgery room and closed-circuit television connections with research rooms as well as a 14-station computer laboratory.
+Formerly housing the natural sciences, it was remodeled in 1972 for use by the social science division, and remodeled again in 2004 for additional use by the English department.
+Along with classrooms, it contains seminar rooms, faculty offices, and student computer laboratories.